 Dr. Bunting’s book, Studies in Rosewood, is a collection of ten four-mallet marimba solos that allow students and teachers to develop technique, musicianship, and analysis.
 The book is available from C. Alan Publications.
 Three other works, the world/multiple percussion solo Across the Floor, an arrangement of the Dave Matthews Band song “#41” for solo vibraphone, and a world percussion duet titled Fusão Árabe are published by Bachovich Music Publications.
 He has also composed a piece for world percussion ensemble, collaborated to compose another world percussion duet, and has completed various arrangements for steel band.
 He has been a part of commissioning, premiering, or composing more than twenty works for percussion from composers including Ivan Trevino, Evan Chapman, and Emma O’Halloran.

 Justin earned the Doctor of Musical Arts degree in Performance and a Post-Baccalaureate Certificate in Music Theory from The University of North Carolina at Greensboro, as well as a Master of Music in Percussion Performance from Belmont University and a Bachelor of Music in Percussion Performance from The Ohio State University.
 He has studied with acclaimed percussionists Eric Willie, Neeraj Mehta, Kristopher Keeton, Christopher Norton, Susan Powell, and Joseph Krygier as well as drum set and world percussion with Chester Thompson and Todd London, respectively.

-Dr. Bunting is an artist/endorser of Zildjian cymbals, Vic Firth sticks and mallets, Grover Pro Percussion products, and is a member of the D’Addario/Evans Education Collective.
+Dr. Bunting is proudly a Malletech Performing Artist, an artist/endorser of Zildjian cymbals, Grover Pro Percussion products, and is a member of the D’Addario/Evans Education Collective.